 “I would recommend anyone looking for a lawyer for social security to hire Mr. Earley!
 He was very informative and we won my case!
 Everyone in his office is extremely nice and very helpful.
 You can definitely tell that they know what they are doing and they go above and beyond to make sure you’re taken care of.
 Thank you so much for your help!”

-Workers’ Compensation is a form of insurance paid for by an employer to cover expenses incurred when an employee becomes injured on the job or contracts an illness while involved in job-related activity.
+Workers’ Compensation is a form of employer-paid insurance that’s designed to help cover your expenses if you become injured on the job or contract an illness while involved in job-related activity.
 Workers who become partially or completely disabled due to job-related circumstances can be eligible for different levels of disability payments.

 If you receive both Social Security Disability benefits and Workers’ Compensation disability benefits, the amount of your Social Security Disability benefits can be reduced.